 The organization has to ensure conformance of all its products and processes, including service parts and those that are outsourced, to all applicable customer, statutory, and regulatory requirements

 All customers have needs, requirements, wants, and expectations.
 Needs are essential to maintain certain standards, or essential for products and services, to fulfill the purpose for which they have been acquired.
 Requirements are what is requested of others and may encompass needs but often is not realized until after rwe have been made.
 Hence requirements at the moment of sale may or may not express all needs.
 Requirements may include wants — nice to have but not essential.
 Expectations are implied needs or requirements.
 They have not been requested because it is taken for granted — regarded as to be understood as the accepted norm.
 They may be things to which customers are accustomed, based on fashion, style, trends, or previous experience.
 In supplying products or services there are three fundamental parameters which determine their saleability.
 They are price, quality, and delivery.
 Customers require products and services of a given quality to be delivered by or be available by a given time and to be of a price that reﬂects value for money.
+If you want to know who does the best unemployed loans able to offer you a good service, check outwww.pickaloan.co.uk for more details.
 These are the requirements of customers.
 An organization will survive only if it creates and retains satisfied customers and this will only be achieved if it offers for sale products or services which respond to customer needs and expectations as well as requirements.
 While price is a function of cost, profit margin, and market forces, and delivery is a function of the organizations efficiency and effectiveness, quality is determined by the extent to which a product or service successfully serves the purposes of the user during usage (not just at the point of sale).
 Price and delivery are both transient features, whereas the impact of quality is sustained long after the attraction or the pain of price and delivery have subsided.
 A product which possesses features that satisfy customer needs is a quality product.
 Likewise, one that possesses features which dissatisfy customers is not a quality product.
 The customer is the only one who can decide whether the quality of the products and services you supply is satisfactory and you will be conscious of this either by direct feedback or by loss of sales, reduction in market share, and, ultimately, loss of business.

 Any feature or characteristic of a product or service which is needed to satisfy customer needs or achieve fitness for use is a quality characteristic.
 When dealing with products the characteristics are almost always technical characteristics, whereas service quality characteristics have a human dimension.
 Some typical quality characteristics are given in the table below.